nathancarter/weblurch/doc/plan.md

  * Add a File > Manage files... menu item that just uses the manage files dialog provided in the `jsfs` submodule.

+### Extensions

+Make it so that loading and saving can support more than just HTML
+ * Create `saveMetaData` and `loadMetaData` members of the LoadSave plugin, that you can set freely from the outside.
+Each defaults to null.
+ * Before saving, if `saveMetaData` is non-null, it is called, and it must return an object representing any metadata about the document that the application wishes to save.
+(If it is not an object, it will be ignored.)
+Its `document` member will be set to the HTML contents of the editor, and that object saved rather than the plain HTML string alone.
+ * After loading, if the object loaded is not a string, then its `document` member will be lifted out, and its value used as the HTML content to be loaded into the editor.
+Then, the object itself, without its `document` member, will be passed to `loadMetaData`, which functions as a handler, if it is non-null.

 ## Extending the Editor

 ### Overlay plugin